am01264/relaxed-pattern-matcher/README.md

 Requires ES6+ as it uses Symbols for placeholders behind the scenes.

+This library has been developed with flexibility first.
+This makes using it securely more challenging but not impossible.
+Two rules of thumb to keep in mind:
+1. Only use with patterns you trust
+2. Self-referential patterns can cause call stack exhaustion

 ## How To Use

 Only one function is directly exposed: